valora-inc/wallet/WALLET.md

 If your machine does not recognize the `gem` command, you may need to [download Ruby](https://rubyinstaller.org/) first.

 1. Run `yarn install` in the repository root.
-2. Run `yarn build` from the repository root.
+2. Run `yarn dev:ios` in the repository root.
-3. Run `yarn dev:ios` in the `/packages/mobile` folder.

 And the app should be running in the simulator!
 If you run into any issues, see below for troubleshooting.